cosmos/ethermint-archive/docs/architecture.rst

 decides whether something is destined for IBC or Ethereum .
 It does not implement ``Query`` for ethereum related transaction, but only to facilitate IBC .
 It implements ``BaseService`` and is responsible for starting and stopping everything.
 It handles Info.

+Accounts
+""""""""
+Accounts wraps a go-ethereum account manager and provides that functionality.
+Accounts cannot be unlocked by default when starting ethermint as that is a security risk.
+They have to be unlocked through some GUI.
+The RPC server can send a message to the accounts routine to ask for information or to sign a transaction.
+It stores the keys the same way that go-ethereum deals with it inside the ethermint directory.

 Ethereum